IvanC314/Database-Project-2/README.md

 - follow the tutorial and create a database on your computer using the text_db-master folder
     - If that doesn't make sense, follow the tutorial and it should make sense as you go.
 Basically populate your database using the github repo on your computer

-After that replace my password in DatabaseApp.java with your database password Run the java program
+Run the java program
+Input your database password
+Select your query

 We need to make that process simpler.
-If it's true that you have to delete that directory, then we need to add it to a gitignore Also we should make the password ignorable or we should make the program prompt for your password
+If it's true that you have to delete that directory, then we need to add it to a gitignore